Sciss/Mellite/README.md

 N.B.: sbt 1.4.x seems no longer to work under wine due to coursier updates; for now we can still build by setting the version in `build.properties` to 1.3.13 temporarily!

-For Mac we need a bloody fruit company machine:
+For Mac, we need a bloody fruit company machine:

  1. `git fetch; git merge origin/work`
  2. `./sbt -java-home /Users/naya/Downloads/jdk-11.0.9+11/Contents/Home clean update mellite-full/universal:packageBin`